kiba/Writings/fac/chp24_the_nox.md

 "It is similar to your stasis pod and your dimensional storage," she said.

 That's it?
 It was the least dramatic capture of a Grimm ever, and I am not complaining about that.
+After that, we took in a several dozen of specimen with no problem as well.

 It actually took me longer to pick all of my robots than it is for the rest of the trips, because my robot army was so spread out to ensure 'protection' even though it was completely unnecessary in this situation.

-When we went home, my men have a quiet laugh about the whole thing.
+When we went home, my men had a quiet laugh about the whole thing.

 ***

 "So what did you found out?"
 My wife questioned, as she laid against me on a couch.
 There was no TV program on, or anything from the CCTS.
 It was just us cuddling against each other in our living room.

 I shrugged.
 "We don't know much yet, but Lya said the Nox can feel strong negative emotions coming from the Grimm.
-Contrary to beliefs, they are not soulless monsters."
+Contrary to what we thought, they are not soulless monsters.
+However, the Nox said that they don't know how long the research will take."

 "What are they then?"